Music of the Bionicle film series: Mask of Light

 The Mask of Light soundtrack was released on March 10, 2017, fourteen years after the film's release, containing the complete score from the film.
-Unlike the other two soundtracks, the Mask of Light release is labeled as a “14th Anniversary” edition for unknown reasons.
+Unlike the other two soundtracks, the Mask of Light release is labeled as a "14th Anniversary" edition for unknown reasons.

 The soundtrack does not include the drums played during the Kolhii tournament announcer's introduction of the teams or the drums of Le-Koro that Lewa observes in a later scene, which is likely because they were both intended as sound effects within the film's plot and not meant for an isolated listening experience.
 However, the drums from the Kolhii tournament can be heard during the film's end credits.

 Track listing

 Legends of Metru Nui

 The Legends of Metru Nui soundtrack was released on December 12, 2017, thirteen years after the film's release.
 It contains most of the music from the film, with music from a handful of scenes being omitted.
 One of these cues, however, is among those available on Furst's archived website.
-Some tracks contain sections of music that were apparently silenced in the film itself, most notably “Escaping Dark Hunters” and “Lhikan’s Death / Vakama’s Power Found”.
+Some tracks contain sections of music that were apparently silenced in the film itself, most notably "Escaping Dark Hunters" and "Lhikan's Death / Vakama's Power Found".

 The soundtrack contains two bonus tracks.
-The first is an alternate “Desert/Kikeinalo” theme that was unused in the film, while the second is Furst's original sketch for Lhikan's theme that was used partially in the film's DVD menu.
+The first is an alternate "Desert/Kikeinalo" theme that was unused in the film, while the second is Furst's original sketch for Lhikan's theme that was used partially in the film's DVD menu.

 Track listing

 Unreleased tracks

-Nathan Furst stated that he purposefully excluded two tracks from the album due to their redundancy and because they would have disrupted the flow of the album.
+Nathan Furst said that he purposefully excluded two tracks from the album due to their redundancy and because they would have disrupted the flow of the album.
 He has also stated that he plans to distribute them at some point, though the distribution method has yet to be confirmed.

 It is not known which music the two tracks encompass that is absent from the release.

 Web of Shadows

 The Web of Shadows soundtrack was released on December 22, 2017, twelve years after the film's release and ten days after the previous soundtrack.
 Like the Mask of Light soundtrack, it contains the entire score as it was written for the film.

-The soundtrack also includes Furst's original sketch for Roodaka's theme which was not used in the film itself; however, a variation of it can be heard in one of the film's DVD menus.
+The soundtrack also includes Furst's original sketch for Roodaka's theme which was not used in the film itself, but a variation of it can be heard in one of the film's DVD menus.